Rules and Regulations: Netball (Open)

 NET 8 Medals & Trophies Medals and salver will be awarded as follows:

-NET 8.1 Medals awarded to 1st, 2nd placed teams at the finals event ONLY.
-Both losing semi-finalists teams will receive 3rd place medals.
+NET 8.1 Medals awarded to 1st, 2nd placed teams.
+Both losing semi-finalists teams will receive 3rd place medals (FINALS ONLY).

-NET 8.2 The Sonia Taylor Trophy will also be presented to the overall winner of the competition.
+NET 8.2 The Sonia Taylor Trophy presented to the overall winner of the competition.